Frensham Heights School

 In the school's most recent inspection, both the quality of students' academic achievement and the personal development was found to be excellent – and the report commented that students are 'supported by teaching that is strongly focused on the individual' as they 'develop outstanding levels of self-knowledge, confidence, self-discipline and resilience' – high praise indeed.

-French is taught from nursery, and all Year 7 and 8 students can take two languages (the second one is optional).
-Streaming starts in Year 7 for maths and Year 8 for English; students have the same tutor in Year 7 & 8 and then in Year 9-11, before moving to mixed-year tutor groups in the Sixth Form.
-A development project here is a new faculty structure that breaks down barriers between subjects and ensures that all have equal weight, and topic-style teaching throughout the school reinforces this.
+Languages are taught from nursery, with the option to choose either French, Spanish or both from Year 7.
+Streaming starts in Year 7 for maths and Year 8 for English; students have the same tutor in Year 7 & 8 and then in Year 9-11, before moving to mixed-year tutor groups in the sixth form.
 GCSE choices are very flexible too, with no one obliged to choose subjects that fit into pre-defined blocks (languages aren’t compulsory, for example).

 Frensham boasts three ICT suites, and technology is a big focus.
 Students in Year 10 and above can sign up for a BTEC in Esport, which is highly focused on the business element of gaming (students might try their hand at managing a brand or developing a product) and taught in an incredible gaming room which must be utopia for many teenagers.
 The library is more comprehensively stocked with publications than many reputable newsagents.
 It is a buzzy and friendly place, with a hot-chocolate machine and a wonderfully engaging librarian who will source any book for you on the school Kindle if it can’t already be found on the shelves.